gammu/gammu/docs/manual/smsd/config.rst

     String with info about phone used for sending/receiving.
 This can be useful if you want to run several SMS daemons.

-    When you set PhoneID, all messages (including injected ones) will be marked by this string and it allow more SMS daemons to share single database.
+    When you set PhoneID, all messages (including injected ones) will be marked by this string (stored as SenderID in the database) and it allows more SMS daemons to share a single database.

     This option has actually no effect with :ref:`gammu-smsd-files`.

 .. config:option:: RunOnReceive